Plan your next vacation around Toronto’s top 5 summer sports events and nearby restaurant recommendations for pregame fueling.

 Looking for some action?
-Then plan your next Toronto vacation around these can’t-miss sports events that’ll have you on the edge of your seat.
-Of course, you’ll want to feed that adrenaline rush with pre- or post-game neighbourhood grub, so check out our resto picks to streamline your game day or weekend!
+Plan your summer 2023 vacation around these can’t-miss sports events that’ll have you on the edge of your seat.

 Toronto Blue Jays at Rogers Centre

 Keep your fingers crossed for good weather so the Rogers Centre dome will be open for your Toronto Blue Jays game.
-In July, the Jays meet the Detroit Tigers in an epic four-game matchup (July 28–31, 2022), so you just know there’s going to be some great action on the field.
+In June, the Jays meet the Houston Astros in an epic four-game matchup (June 5–8, 2023), so you just know there’s going to be some great action on the field.

 Toronto Argonauts at BMO Field

 Get in on that arch-rival action!
-The Toronto Argonauts play the Hamilton Tigercats twice this summer on home turf (August 6 and 26, 2022).
-With team newcomer Ja’Gared Davis (who’s made it to the Grey Cup every season he’s played in the CFL), will the Argos make it to the big final game?
-The 2017 champs are looking to add another Grey Cup to the trophy case, so fingers crossed!
+The Toronto Argonauts play the Hamilton Tiger-Cats twice this season on home turf (June 18 and September 23, 2023).
+Former Argos star Ja’Gared Davis (who’s made it to the Grey Cup every season he’s played in the CFL), has moved to the Ticats, adding extra drama to the field as the 2022 champs look to add another Grey Cup to Toronto’s trophy case.

 Nearby nosh: Go casual with pub fare on the patio at Liberty Village’s Local Public Eatery, sushi or bibimbap at Sushi & Bowl or pad thai at Chiang Mai.